Aqueelmiq/ITMD-361-Project2/README.md

-# ITMD-361-Project1
+# ITMD-361-Project-2
-Fundamentals of Web Dev Class project - 1
+Fundamentals of Web Dev Class project 2

 This is my personal website.
-Create as a project for ITM-D-361
+In this project, I will add CSS to style my website.